EnergyModelsX/EnergyModelsInvestments.jl/docs/src/library/public.md

 `StudyLife` includes the technology for the full investigated horizon.
 If the `Lifetime` is shorter than the remaining horizon, reinvestments are considered.
-These reinvestments are included in the costs of the investment strategic period, but discounted to their actual value.
+These reinvestments are included in the costs of the investment investment period, but discounted to their actual value.

 As an example, consider investments with a lifetime of 20 years in 2030, while the study horizon ends in 2055.
 In this situation, reinvestments are required in 2050 to allow for operation in the last 5 years.